MennaNafady/Security/README.md

 Robust Security Model:
 The combination of classical and modern encryption techniques offers a unique blend of adaptability and strength.

-To install dependencies:
+-To install dependencies:

 npm install

-To run the application
+-To run the application:

 npm start